Being Prepared for Misconduct Allegations

 Safety Plans and Pastoral Support

-Safety plans may include removing the accused from contact with vulnerable individuals.
+Safety plans will also look different, depending on what is going on.
+For workplace misconduct or child abuse allegations, they may include removing the accused from contact with vulnerable individuals.
 This may include placing people on administrative leave (usually paid).
 Professionals may need to be involved for trauma support.
 Pastoral support will likely be need for all stakeholders: those harmed, the accused, and the community at large.
 Support for those harmed and the accused should be provided by individuals not otherwise involved in the process.

 Community Communications